jb22h/MessageU-End-to-End-Messaging/README.md

 ### Client

-Create a file named `info.server` in the client's working directory:
+Create a file named `server.info` in the client's working directory:

 ```text
 127.0.0.1:1357
 ```

-The client creates `info.me` after registration.
+The client creates `me.info` after registration.

 This file contains the username, UUID, and private key and must never be committed to GitHub.